maxdiluca/virtualrealitylab/content/authors/P_Rong_Wang/index.md

   - Project Students
 ---

-Rong Wang is listed as an MSc student in the VR Lab, supervised by Eyal Ofek.
-The project area is XR, rehabilitation and HCI, with the project title **VR setup for Stroke Patient Rehabilitation**.
+Rong Wang is an MSc student in the VR Lab, supervised by Eyal Ofek.
+The project area is XR, rehabilitation and HCI, and the project title is **VR setup for Stroke Patient Rehabilitation**.